mnieber/gen/titan/docs/snippets/api_pkg.md

 ## Every :scalar-field has a string value.

 If the value for a key is not a yaml dict (or "pass"), then it's part of a scalar field.
 In our example, the `todolist` type has `name` as a scalar field.
 The value for a scalar field starts with the (scalar) type-name, followed by some attributes.
-In our case, the attributes are `255` (which means that the maximum string length is 255) and `display` (which means that this field is used to display the type in - for example - a list-view).
+In our case, the attributes are `255` (which means that the maximum string length is 255).

 ## Form types